 That said, this dish is best eaten freshly prepared.

-Why not pin this recipe for chicken and seafood paella to one of your Pinterest boards so you can find it later.
+If you’d like to try this easy Spanish paella recipe for yourself, why not save it to one of your Pinterest boards so you can find it easily.
 Just click the image below.

-If you enjoyed this chicken and seafood paella, you may also enjoy these other easy meals:
+If you enjoyed this Spanish paella, you may also enjoy these other easy meals:

 - Easy Creole jambalaya with chicken, chorizo and shrimp